caseman/planar/doc/source/transforms.rst

 to another.
 The coordinate systems can differ in terms of position (i.e., location of the origin), scale, axis direction and relative axis orientation.
-Transform objects can be applied to other transforms, vectors, or shape objectss to map them between coordinate systems.
+Transform objects can be applied to other transforms, vectors, or shape objects to map them between coordinate systems.

 Transforming between coordinate systems may not, at first glance, appear to have a lot of practical value.
 The value is in realizing that mapping an